Spencer-Shields/planet-tools/README.md

   Matlab implementation of the workflow by [Wang et al. (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0034425722002504?via%3Dihub) for filling gaps in PlanetScope time series.

+Also, have a peek at [Shields et al. (2025)](https://www.sciencedirect.com/science/article/pii/S2666017225001208) for an overview of PlanetScope data and pre-processing methods.

 ## To access Planet data
 Planet offers licenses to access its data for free for non-commercial use.
 If you are a student or faculty member at the University of British Columbia, then fill out [this](https://researchcommons.library.ubc.ca/planet-imagery/) form to gain access and log on to [planet.com](https://www.planet.com/) to search for data or find your API key.